 Transfer credits from other institutions will be listed on the BRTC transcript, but will not be calculated in the GPA.
-Transfer credits must be "C" or better to be accepted by BRTC.
+Transfer credits must be "D" or better to be accepted by BRTC.

-Transfer applicants should send the following documents to the Office of the Registrar, Post Office Box 468, Pocahontas, AR 72455:
+Transfer applicants should send the following documents to:

+Office of the Registrar Black River Technical College P.O.
+Box 468 Pocahontas, AR 72455